achtnullzwei/Doorman/docs/en/changelog/firmware.md

 - **Support for Acknowledgment Messages**
    Acknowledgment messages, previously unaccounted for, have now been implemented after further investigation.

+- **Lock Entities for Each Entrance Door**
+  The door opening actions are now also available as lock entities, allowing for seamless integration into your Home Assistant dashboards and enabling a more unified user experience.

 ### ✨ Improvements
 - **Enhanced Reliability with Remote Peripheral**
    Data reading is now based on RMT, providing more reliability compared to the previous interrupt-based method.